22.214.171.124 The Benefits of Merit Badges

 There may be opportunities for Scouts to earn merit badges through participation in activities presented by organizations or businesses not affiliated with the BSA.
 Zoos, museums, recreation centers, major home improvement stores, and even individuals may be involved.
 There are, however, a number of important considerations council advancement committees should keep in mind.

 It is permissible for outside organizations or businesses to present various programs where fulfilling merit badge requirements is incidental.
-For example, a youth recreation center or school could present a basketball camp for the purpose of teaching basketball skills—even charge a participation fee—and mention in promotional material that participating boys may fulfill some of the requirements for the Sports merit badge.
+For example, a youth recreation center or school could present a basketball camp for the purpose of teaching basketball skills—even charge a participation fee—and mention in promotional material that participating boys and girls may fulfill some of the requirements for the Sports merit badge.
 That some merit badge requirements might be fulfilled during such an activity does not make it a Scouting activity, so therefore the activity would not require BSA approval.
 A registered and approved merit badge counselor, however, would have to sign off on each requirement passed.

 Even when merit badge opportunities are incidental to the programs presented, outside organizations are not allowed to use protected BSA trade names, images, logos, or artwork without the express written consent of the National Council, BSA.
 If registered and approved merit badge counselors are available within the organization, then merit badge blue cards may be signed according to BSA policies and procedures.
 That counselors are present, however, and blue cards may be signed, does not make the program a Scouting activity.